The Werewolf of Washington

 The Werewolf of Washington is a 1973 horror comedy film written and directed by Milton Moses Ginsberg and starring Dean Stockwell.
-Produced by Nina Schulman, it satirizes several individuals in Richard Nixon's administration.
+Produced by Nina Schulman, it satirizes several individuals in Richard Nixon's administration and is also a spoof of the 1941 film The Wolf Man.

 Plot summary

 Jack Whittier (Dean Stockwell) is the press secretary for the White House and for the President of the United States.
 While on assignment in Hungary, he is bitten by a wolf who actually turns out to be a man.
 When Jack tries to report it, he believes it is the work of Communists.
-He then meets a gypsy woman who tells him it was her son and he needed to die to be saved.
+He then meets a Romani woman who tells him it was her son and he needed to die to be saved.
 She then gives him a charm and tells him to be careful now that he may suffer the same effects.

 When he returns to Washington D.C., he is assigned to the President (Biff McGuire); he has also been having an affair with the President's daughter Marion (Jane House).
 Jack suddenly starts to feel different changes about him whenever the moon is full.
 Numerous murders suddenly occur all over Washington, all related to the President's staff.
 Jack is now convinced that he is a werewolf; when he tries to explain this to his superior, Commander Salmon (Beeson Carroll), the latter does not believe him.
 Jack then presents a pattern of where the murders have happened in the shape of a pentagram; he convinces him (Salmon) to lock him in his apartment and restrain him and also to be documented.
 The President needs Jack for a special interview with the Chinese prime minister; however, Jack starts to change into a werewolf and he attacks the President.

 He then leaves for Marion, who then shoots him with a silver bullet, thus killing him and changing him back to his human form.
 Many witnesses decide to cover up the act saying Jack bravely came into the line of fire.

 In audio over the closing credits, the President addresses the nation.
 At the very end, he starts to change into a werewolf.